-LEAs must complete one (1) application cover sheet regardless of number of Priority Schools to be served.
+LEAs must complete one (1) application cover sheet regardless of number of Priority and/or Focus Schools to be served.
 Applicants should ensure that all information is complete and correct and original signatures are included on the submitted application.

 ASSURANCES FOR OKLAHOMA LEA APPLICATION